biopragmatics/oquat/docs/unknowns/source/uberon.md

 | UBERONREF:0000007 |        2 | [UBERON:0003113](http://purl.obolibrary.org/obo/UBERON_0003113), [UBERON:0008895](http://purl.obolibrary.org/obo/UBERON_0008895)                                                                                                                                                                                                         |
 | UBERONREF:0000006 |        1 | [UBERON:0006076](http://purl.obolibrary.org/obo/UBERON_0006076)                                                                                                                                                                                                                                                                          |

-## `WA` (1)
+## `WA`

+There are 1 usages of `WA` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WA).

 | curie   |   usages | nodes                                                           |
 |---------|----------|-----------------------------------------------------------------|
 | WA:dh   |        1 | [UBERON:0003049](http://purl.obolibrary.org/obo/UBERON_0003049) |

-## `WikipediaVersioned` (1)
+## `WikipediaVersioned`

+There are 1 usages of `WikipediaVersioned` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WikipediaVersioned)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WikipediaVersioned).

 | curie                                                     |   usages | nodes                                                           |
 |-----------------------------------------------------------|----------|-----------------------------------------------------------------|
 | WikipediaVersioned:Duodenojejunal_flexure&oldid=937307798 |        1 | [UBERON:8410000](http://purl.obolibrary.org/obo/UBERON_8410000) |

-## `XB` (1)
+## `XB`

+There are 1 usages of `XB` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20XB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20XB).

 | curie      |   usages | nodes                                                                                                                                                                                                                                                                                                                                    |
 |------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | XB:curator |        5 | [UBERON:0003056](http://purl.obolibrary.org/obo/UBERON_0003056), [UBERON:0003057](http://purl.obolibrary.org/obo/UBERON_0003057), [UBERON:0003089](http://purl.obolibrary.org/obo/UBERON_0003089), [UBERON:0005892](http://purl.obolibrary.org/obo/UBERON_0005892), [UBERON:0010075](http://purl.obolibrary.org/obo/UBERON_0010075), ... |

-## `bgee` (1)
+## `bgee`

+There are 1 usages of `bgee` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20bgee)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20bgee).

 | curie    |   usages | nodes                                                           |
 |----------|----------|-----------------------------------------------------------------|
 | bgee:ANN |        1 | [UBERON:0036219](http://purl.obolibrary.org/obo/UBERON_0036219) |

-## `ref` (1)
+## `ref`

+There are 1 usages of `ref` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ref)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ref).

 | curie        |   usages | nodes                                                           |
 |--------------|----------|-----------------------------------------------------------------|
 | ref:Stedmans |        1 | [UBERON:0004870](http://purl.obolibrary.org/obo/UBERON_0004870) |

-## `ABA` (9)
+## `ABA`

+There are 9 usages of `ABA` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ABA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ABA).

 | curie       |   usages | nodes                                                           |
 |-------------|----------|-----------------------------------------------------------------|